 Although Mr Juncker stated he did still want Great Britain to remain an active and constructive member of the EU, he also warned that if the fundamental right of free movement of workers is questioned, then “Great Britain has to know that one day the free movement of capital will also be called into question… it will be the end for London’s tax rulings, that will no longer be possible in London.”

 Contact Us – Immigration Barristers and Lawyers UK

 Our immigration barristers and lawyers offer specialist legal advice on immigration to the United Kingdom (UK) and within the EU.
-To get in touch and start getting the help you need, please click here.
-You can also call 0203 617 9173.
+To get in touch and start getting the help you need call 0203 617 9173.
 We look forward to hearing from you.